AtreyaSh/fastVision/README.md

 1. As our code requires c++ compilation, we would need a c++ compiler installed.
 In this example, we recommend `g++`.

    `$ sudo apt-get install g++`

+2. We require `R` to be installed on your system:

+   `$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys E298A3A825C0D65DFD57CBB651716619E084DAB9`

+   `$ sudo add-apt-repository 'deb [arch=amd64,i386] https://cran.rstudio.com/bin/linux/ubuntu xenial/'`

+   `$ sudo apt-get update && sudo apt-get install r-base`

-2. In order to run the Tesseract OCR algorithm, we need to install `tesseract-ocr` and `libtesseract-dev`.
+3. In order to run the Tesseract OCR algorithm, we need to install `tesseract-ocr` and `libtesseract-dev`.

    `$ sudo apt-get install tesseract-ocr libtesseract-dev`

-3. In order to run ROI selection processes, we need to install `openCV` onto our system.
+4. In order to run ROI selection processes, we need to install `openCV` onto our system.
 A comprehensive guide can be found here:

    https://www.learnopencv.com/install-opencv3-on-ubuntu/